 Encouraged to read, I became enamored with Gordon Jennings, and through him the decades of excellence and inspiration displayed by Cycle magazine editors Cook Neilson and Phil Schilling.
 Dave Minton, Bruno de Prato and others opened other continents, and the desire to express my own words was only rivaled by the desire for my favored machine.
 I’ve found a home on the Moto Guzzi brand and the investment holds fast, but not at the expense of other interests.
 The whole of motorcycling history holds many amazing stories, and I delight in picking them out.

-In September of 2019 Merry Lucero will become Mrs. Merry Moreno-Woodbury I have hopes Merry’s wizardry as a scribe and editor will improve our content, but demand (FOX News, Kim Komando Show) for her services is high.
-I’m also joined by youngest son Alex Woodbury, who parlays his gift with both wrench, camera and keyboard into striking results.
+In September of 2019 Merry Lucero became Mrs. Merry Moreno-Woodbury I have hopes Merry’s wizardry as a scribe and editor will improve our content, but demand (FOX News, Kim Komando Show) for her services is high.
+I’m also joined by my son Alex Woodbury, who parlays his gift with wrenches, camera and keyboard into striking results.
 So.
-Cal racer Bill Ross has been here from the start, in-between tending his bird farm and building record-breaking Guzzis.
-Just for now we’ll beg forgiveness as the content fills and expands.
+Cal racer Bill Ross has been here from the start, in between tending his bird farm and building record-breaking Guzzis.
 Our goal is entertaining content and history researched, reaffirmed then reported.
 With a personal twist.